lubkoKuzenko/angular-clean-code/README.md

 As you can see, there are now three main modules in the project:

+#### AppModule

-### AppModule – the bootstrapping module, responsible for launching the application and combining other modules together
+The bootstrapping module, responsible for launching the application and combining other modules together

 ```ts
 import { NgModule } from "@angular/core";